 Our Gifted and Talented Advisory Committee (GTAC) is an organization of staff, parents, and administration to address the unique needs of gifted and talented children.
 The purpose of the GTAC is to stay abreast of current educational trends, stay connected to the happenings at Scholars' Academy, and make connections within the community.
-Parents must be enrolled in Classdojo to receive updates regarding GTAC and check their child's folder and backpack for flyers which will also be posted online.
+Parents must be enrolled in Classdojo to receive updates regarding GTAC and check their child's backpack for flyers which will also be posted online.
+There is a sign up for which can be accessed by clicking here.
 Meetings will be hybrid: in person and/or virtually.